 - Aircraft or vehicle damage

-- Certain natural disasters (i.e., windstorms, hail, lightning, and blizzards)
+- Certain natural disasters (e.g., windstorms, hail, lightning, and blizzards)

 Your independent insurance agent can help you review your yurt insurance policy to answer any remaining questions about your coverage.
 They’ll also be able to help you figure out whether you’ve got enough coverage, or if you should purchase more.

 How Much Does Yurt Insurance Cost?

 Many factors influence the cost of a yurt insurance policy, including the size and location of your home, the value of the structure and the contents inside, and any upgrades you’ve made.
 Owners of yurts located in areas prone to severe weather or other risks like crime will be required to pay more for their insurance policies than those who live in calmer, safer areas.